-In December, 45.5 percent of jobseekers ages 55 and older were long-term unemployed compared with 35.1 percent of jobseekers ages 16 to 54.
+- In March, over half of jobseekers ages 55 and older were long-term unemployed (54.1 percent) compared with 40.8 percent of jobseekers ages 16 to 54.

 OVERALL U.S. WORKFORCE: